kensanata/spellcasters/Moroson.md

 **Eyes of the overlord** (2) allows you to see anything invisible within 60ft.
 The spell lasts for 20min.

-**Ligning bolt** (3) is a javelin of lightning dealing 1d6 per caster level (minimum 5d6) to a target within 180ft and anybody standing between you and the target.
-Targets may save vs. spells for half.
+**Lightning bolt** (3) strikes any visible foe within 200ft and everybody standing between you and them, unless they're very small or lying on the ground.
+Anything within two feet of the bolt is affected and takes 1d6 damage per caster level (5d6 minimum), save vs. spells for half damage.
-Wooden structures like shields, doors or siege engines hit are destroyed.

 **Wings of god** (3) allows a target to fly for 2h.
 Their movement rate is half that of a person running (MV 6).